An Improved Iterative Neural Network for High-Quality Image-Domain Material Decomposition in Dual-Energy CT: Results and Discussions

-For the denoising DCNN architecture, we set the number of layers and number of features in hidden layers as 4 and 64, respectively.
+For the denoising dCNN architecture, we set the number of layers and number of features in hidden layers as 4 and 64, respectively.
 We did not use batch normalization and bias because the pixel values of different training/testing images are of the same scale.
-We learned the DCNN denoiser $\mathcal{R}$ with the \textit{de facto} standard loss in image denoising, $\mathcal{L}({\mathcal{R}})=\frac{1}{L} \sum_{l=1}^{L}\|\x_l-\mathcal{R}(\x_l^{(0)})\|_2^2$, with Adam using 200 epochs and batch size 1.
-We observed with the clinical data that selected DCNN architecture gives better decomposed image quality, compared to its variants with 8 layers and/or the different mode that maps high and low energy attenuation images to two material images (this mode corresponds to~\cite{Xu:2018:ImgCNN,Niu:18:butterfly,clark2018multi}).
+We learned the dCNN denoiser $\mathcal{R}$ with the standard loss in image denoising, $\mathcal{L}({\mathcal{R}})=\frac{1}{L} \sum_{l=1}^{L}\|\x_l-\mathcal{R}(\x_l^{(0)})\|_2^2$, with Adam using 200 epochs and batch size 1.
+We observed with the clinical data that selected dCNN architecture gives better decomposed image quality, compared to its variants with 8 layers and/or the different mode that maps high- and low-energy attenuation images to two material images (this mode corresponds to a series of papers~\cite{Xu:2018:ImgCNN,Niu:18:butterfly,clark2018multi}).